 - 1. A grade from your supervisor based both on your work in the planning, execution, and analysis of your study and on the various drafts of the written thesis itself: 65% - 2.
 A grade based on the written thesis from an independent reader, another faculty member: 15% - 3.
-A grade from the Thesis Coordinator based on your participation in the class meetings, your presentations in class and on Thesis Day, and the work you are required to hand in during the year: 20%
+A grade from the Thesis Coordinator based on your participation in the in-class meetings (fall semester), zoom writing days (winter semester), your presentations in class and on Thesis Day, and the work you are required to hand in during the year: 20%

 Note: There are no written tests in this course, but attendance is mandatory.
 Missed classes (or arriving late) will negatively impact your final mark.
-Attendance at Thesis Day and at the Practice Day is absolutely mandatory.
-Failure to attend Thesis Day (and/or Practice Day) will result in a failing mark for the course.
+Attendance at Thesis Day and at the Practice Talks are absolutely mandatory.
+Failure to attend Thesis Day (and/or Practice Talks) will result in a failing mark for the course.